 "I think Hillary’s policies and track record are not what the country needs leading us forward for the next four years.
 And that backs me into supporting Trump," Eberhart said.

-Trump has not offered specific evidence, and numerous studies have shown that the U.S. election system, which is run by the states, is sound.
+Trump has not offered specific evidence to back up his vote-rigging claims, and numerous studies have shown that the U.S. election system, which is run by the states, is sound.

 Trump campaign spokeswoman Jessica Ditto called the news conference a "coordinated, publicity-seeking attack" by Allred.

 First lady Michelle Obama, a powerful campaigner for Clinton, renewed her criticism of Trump without naming him during a campaign event in Arizona.

 “Decent men do not demean women.
 And we shouldn’t tolerate this behaviour from any man, let alone a man who wants to be the president,” she said.

 (Additional reporting by Steve Holland in Las Vegas, Michelle Conlin, Luciana Lopez, Amanda Becker and David Ingram in New York, Roberta Rampton in Miami and Richard Cowan, Jeff Mason, Alana Wise, Doina Chiacu and Susan Heavey in Washington; Writing by Patricia Zengerle; Editing by Peter Cooney and Nick Macfie)